-She has also worked on several antitrust matters, including In re North Sea Brent Crude Oil Futures Litigation, In re Libor-Based Financial Instruments Antitrust Litigation, and generic drug cases involving “reverse payment” agreements.
+She has also worked on several antitrust matters in the past, including In re North Sea Brent Crude Oil Futures Litigation, In re Libor-Based Financial Instruments Antitrust Litigation, and generic drug cases involving “reverse payment” agreements.

 Prior to joining Motley Rice, Meghan worked as a business litigation and antitrust associate in Washington, D.C.
 There, she assisted in the trial of a multidistrict litigation antitrust case and assisted in multiple corporate internal investigations.
 She is a member of Phi Beta Kappa.